 Electrolyzer plant and maintenance contract for the Audi’s e-gas plant in Werlte (Germany).

-The 6 MW alkaline electrolyzer is a key component of the e-gas power plant technology, making it possible to extract hydrogen from water through surplus electricity.
-Through its expertise, the McPhy Energy’s subsidy in Wildau (Germany) has further optimized this technology ( today known as “Alcaline 2.0” electrolysis) and developed in-depth experience assuring its integration into energy infrastructures such as electrical or natural gas networks.
+The 6 MW alkaline electrolyzer is a key component of e-gas power plant technology, making it possible to extract hydrogen from water using surplus electricity.
+Through its expertise, McPhy Energy’s subsidy in Wildau (Germany) has further optimized this technology ( today known as “Alcaline 2.0” electrolysis) and developed in-depth experience ensuring its integration into energy infrastructures such as electrical or natural gas networks.

-The plant hence uses surplus green electricity to produce hydrogen from water in three alkaline electrolyzers.
+The plant therefore uses surplus green electricity to produce hydrogen from water in three alkaline electrolyzers.
 The hydrogen is reacted with CO2 to produce synthetic methane, or Audi e-gas.

-It is virtually identical to the fossil, natural gas, and is distributed via an existing infrastructure, the German natural gas network, to CNG filling stations for Audi’s A3 g-tron series.
+It is virtually identical to the fossil fuel and natural gas, and is distributed through an existing infrastructure, the German natural gas network, to CNG filling stations for Audi’s A3 g-tron series.
 Audi produces up to 1,000 metric tons of e-gas per year, chemically binding some 2,800 metric tons of CO2.
 This roughly corresponds to the amount that a forest of over 220,000 beech trees absorbs in one year.
 Water and oxygen are the only by-products.

 - Industrial hydrogen